sanjanabhatnagar/in-vivoPRA-and-C.elegans-PAM-paper/README.md

 MOL_TYPE = "RNA"
 minN = 5 # Minimum number of orthologs required for PAM score calculation SEQ_L = 70 # Length of intronic fragments
-FILE_EXT = ".filtered" # Ensuring that PAM scores are only calculated using clean files with filtered sequences. outfilename = "./PAMS_celegansintrons_PRAkmerclusters_switchsplc_minN5.csv" # Name of the output file can be specified within the script dropped_seqs = "./Cels_dropped_seqsminN5.txt" # The ortholog groups containing less than 5 orthologs are dropped and their name is stored in this file
+FILE_EXT = ".filtered" # Ensuring that PAM scores are only calculated using clean files with filtered sequences from the quality control step. outfilename = "./PAMS_celegansintrons_PRAkmerclusters_switchsplc_minN5.csv" # Name of the output file can be specified within the script dropped_seqs = "./Cels_dropped_seqsminN5.txt" # The ortholog groups containing less than 5 orthologs are dropped and their name is stored in this file
 ```